minzwon/tag-based-music-retrieval/README.md

 A simple concatenation of cultural and acoustic information (Concat) did not improve.
 We leave this hybrid method as a future challenge.

 ### 3. Domain-specific word embeddings
 We compare two different word embeddings by checking nearest neighbors of the given tag.
-One is pretrained with Google News while our proposed one in pretrained with more musical text, such as Amazon reviews, music biographies, and Wikipedia pages about theory and music genres.
+One is pretrained with Google News while our proposed domain-specific one is pretrained with more musical text, such as Amazon reviews, music biographies, and Wikipedia pages about theory and music genres.
 This domain-specific word embeddings are included in our [dataset](#dataset).

 <img src="figs/Tab3.png" width="500">